Moxinilian/derum/README.md

 Differentiable electronic music synthesizer for use with TensorFlow.

-This project is currently in development and is not complete yet.
+This project is currently in development but is usable.
+More features are to be expected.

 ## Why?